melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 ---

-Because the topic of bindings is quite big, we've broken it up into multiple
-pages:
+This section has the following pages:

 - [Language concepts](/language-concepts) - Learn about the language features
   that make bindings possible